Gun-Shot1/Slash-cmd-python/README.md

 pip i discord-py-slash-command.

 Format the main.py file as per your requirement.

-Create a secret named TOKEN
+Two preset commands are already given.
+One which sends embeds can be customized.

-with value your bots token.
+Create a secret named TOKEN with value your bots token.

 Run the main.py file.
 And you are good to go to use slashcommands in your server.
 To create more slash commands follow the format in main.py file.